Voilett-Roze/asus/How-to-use-Adblock-using-Pixelserv.md

 * Either follow the installation steps at: https://github.com/kvic-z/pixelserv-tls
 * Or install from Entware via OPKG: `opkg install pixelserv-tls`
 * For community support use this thread [pixelserv - A Better One-pixel Webserver for Adblock](http://www.snbforums.com/threads/pixelserv-a-better-one-pixel-webserver-for-adblock.26114/)
-* Use a blocklists: [uBlockr](https://gitlab.com/spitfire-project/ublockr/blob/master/README.md), [AB-Solution](http://www.ab-solution.info/).
-Note: Both these Ad-blockers include the installation of pixelserv-tls
+* Use a blocklist: [AB-Solution](http://www.ab-solution.info/).
+Note: This Ad-blocker includes the installation of pixelserv-tls

 ## Pixelserv Installation (auto-install)
-* [uBlockr](http://www.snbforums.com/threads/ublockr-a-minimalists-approach-to-adblocking.31683/) by @swetoast, installs pixelserv-tls by default
 * [AB-Solution](https://www.ab-solution.info/) by @thelonelycoder, optional install of pixelserv-tls as an addon

 ### Setting arguments in /opt/etc/init.d/S80pixelserv-tls